Dan-Krod/Algo-programing-pt.3/docs/lab_2_assignment.md

 ## ✅ Tasks

-### Task 1 – Ends with Zero
+1. **Ends with Zero**
      - Read an integer and determine whether it ends with digit `0` using modulo.
      - Use `if...else` with formatted output for both cases.

-### Task 2 – Nested Conditions
+2. **Nested Conditions**
      - Use nested `if...else` to evaluate whether a number is divisible by 4 or 3, depending on whether it’s greater than 50 or not.

-### Task 3 – Switch with Character
+3. **Switch with Character**
      - Input the first letter of a capital and display its full name.
      - Use `switch` and `tolower()` to support lowercase logic.
      - Include a default branch for unknown input.

-### Task 4 – Switch with Multiple Case Labels
+4. **Switch with Multiple Case Labels**
      - Input a month number and display season name.
      - Use grouped case labels: (3,4,5), (6–8), etc.
      - Handle invalid month numbers with error message.

-### Task 5 – Minimum & Even/Odd Check
+5. **Minimum & Even/Odd Check**
      - Input 3 integers and find the minimum.
      - Use `if...else` to check if the minimum value is even or odd.
      - Display both results clearly.

 ---